When I admire the wonders of a sunset or the beauty of the moon, my soul expands in the worship of the creator.”- Mahatma Ghandi

-The moon was closest to the Earth this year as a “super moon” on December 3rd.
+The moon was closest to the Earth in 2017 as a “super moon” on December 3rd.
 We enjoyed its brilliant light at our campsite on the South Coast Ridge of Big Sur, California.
 The moon was so bright the normal features that make “the man in the moon” were barely visible.
 The night sky darkened to a soft blue and no flashlight was needed to walk outdoors to gaze at this amazing light show in the sky.

 I went outside at the brisk wee hour of 2 A.M. in hopes to get a photo when the moon was at its closest.
 I was delighted to find Orion (my favorite constellation) on display next to the moon for a glorious display of the heavens.
 I tried to capture its beauty with my new gift of a camera, but alas I should have had a flashlight to see my camera settings were way off.
 I am posting my poor attempt in the gallery below, which cannot begin to give you the thrill of the beauty we saw.
 I will read my camera manual in hopes of doing better next time.